carson/mpi-stopwatch/README.md

 A simple latency timer written in mpi4py

-The code was written for python 2.7.3 and test on ubuntu 12.10.
+The code was written for python 2.7.3 and tested on ubuntu 12.10.

 It requires the following packages to be installed: